Male Stress Incontinence Treatment in Indianapolis

 Bladder leakage after prostate removal, also known as stress urinary incontinence, is something that no man wants to talk about.
 Incontinence can be embarrassing and many men feel isolated as a result.
 But if you’re a man struggling with urine leakage, there is hope!
 The men’s health specialists at Urology of Indiana has a dedicated center of excellence for helping men regain control of their urine along with their confidence and quality of life.

-The men’s health specialists at Urology of Indiana provide comprehensive testing and treatment for male stress incontinence at our offices in Indianapolis.
-Learn about your treatment options and schedule your consultation today.
+The board-certified urologists at Urology of Indiana have provided comprehensive testing and treatment for male stress incontinence at our urology clinics in Indianapolis.
+Our highly-trained staff will take the time to answer any questions you may have to discover the best treatment plan for you.
+Call (877) 362-2778 to learn about your treatment options and schedule your consultation today.

 What causes stress incontinence?